 - The country is rich in mementoes to bring home: weaving, carving, painted tangkhas (religious wall-hangings), jewellery, and musical instruments, for example.
 A little negotiation over price may be acceptable, especially discussions of the item and how and where it was made, you may even be offered sudja (‘butter tea’) in the back of the stall or shop, but this is not the occasion for hard haggling.

 - Delight everyone around you by learning a few Dzongkha phrases: kuzuzangpo la (hello, good day – ‘la’ is a term of respect, especially towards older people); kadinchey (thank you); tashi delek (your good health – as in a toast, but also well-wishing); and when you reach the top of a mountain pass, say ‘ha gyello’ (the gods are triumphant).
 If you climb the 5,000 metres to Yale La, you will declare it in all sincerity with what little breath you have left.

 - Create a Bhutanese atmosphere in your accommodation by burning poi (incense sticks), especially the sacred sup (juniper) – giver of life and health.
 I burnt sup each evening in my tent, or my hotel room, giving silent thanks for being there.
 You might even try out Bhutanese dress, one of the women will be happy to show you how to fold the kira.
 But however well you do it, the kira will always look better on a Bhutanese.

 If you are ever in doubt as to what to do or how to respond in Bhutan, ask someone, they will be pleased that you care and happy to advise.

-Journey in Bhutan: Himalayan Trek in the Kingdom of the Thunder Dragon, an illustrated e-book travelogue that takes you deep into the Himalaya on a 100-mile trek to Mount Jhomolhari and beyond.
+Journey in Bhutan: Himalayan Trek in the Kingdom of the Thunder Dragon, an illustrated e-book travelogue that takes you deep into the Himalaya on a 100-mile trek to Mount Jhomolhari and beyond to the Tibetan border.